With in-person and online options

-The MPH in Community Health Sciences provides students with a scientific knowledge base, practical public health experience, and scientific research and writing experience.
+The MPH concentration in community health practice and methods provides students with a scientific knowledge base, practical public health experience, and scientific research and writing experience.
 The MPH is directed toward students interested in public health practice and administrative positions.
 Enrollment can be on a full- or part-time basis.
 MPH students are admitted to the Comprehensive Program or to the Professional Enhancement Program (PEP) for experienced professionals with at least three years of paid public health or community health experience.
-This program can be completed entirely through face-to-face or online courses (see below) or a combination of these formats.
+This program can be completed, face-to-face, online, or in a combination of these formats.
 Learn more about the online option.